 Cellmark has been providing a confidential, conclusive, court approved DNA testing service for more than three decades.
 We are accredited by the Ministry of Justice as a body that may carry out parentage tests as directed by the civil courts in England and Wales under section 20 of the Family Law Reform Act 1969.

-When you choose Cellmark for your DNA testing you can be sure your test will be carried out with the care, accuracy and precision it deserves.
-Every DNA test is carried out twice using the latest DNA profiling technology to provide certainty, with accurate, high quality and reliable relationship analysis.
+When you choose Cellmark you can be sure your test will be carried out with the care, accuracy and precision it deserves.
+Every test is carried out twice using the latest DNA profiling technology to provide certainty, with accurate, high quality and reliable relationship analysis.

 The Ministry of Justice maintains a short list of companies who are accredited to carry out parentage tests.
 Being accredited by the Ministry of Justice means that Cellmark abides by the standards originally set down by the Dept. of Health's voluntary code of Practice and the subsequent Human Genetics Commission's 'Common Framework of Principles' and the Human Tissue Act.